andrewferlitsch/Portland-Data-Science-Group/README.NLP.md

 	# Remove here and far from the stop word list
 	java -jar nlp.jar -c 1 -S p -k "here,far" mydata.csv

+### Stemming

+Stemming of words (removing word endings) is enabled with the -s option.
+When specified, each word is converted into its root stem, according to grammatical syntax rules.
+For example, reading and reads are both converted to read.
+For words whose endings are exceptions to the rule, the stemmed root may differ from the actual word root.
+For example, thieves becomes thiefe, and recover becomes recov.

+	# Stem (remove word endings)
+	java -jar nlp.jar -c 1 -S p -s mydata.csv

+### Lemmatization

+Lemmatization is an extension of stemming, which attempts to fix stemmed words that do not match the actual word root.
+This lemmatization has a builtin dictionary which can detect and fix common miss-stemmed words.

+	# Lemma (remove word endings and replace with actual root)
+	java -jar nlp.jar -c 1 -S p -l mydata.csv

+### Word Reduction

+Word reduction is reducing words that are related to a single common word.
+For example, man, men, male, guy and boy are reduced to the word male, and brother, sister are reduced to sibling.
+Word reduction is specified with the -r option.

+	# Word reduction
+	java -jar nlp.jar -c 1 -S p -l -r mydata.csv

+### Outputting without Frequency

+By default, the narrative fields are replaced with a bag of words, represented as a comma separated list, in the order that they appeared the narrative.
+If a word appears multiple times in the narrative, it will appear multiple times in the bag of words.

+For example, the sentence:

+	The quick brown fox jumped over the fence.

+Will get replaced with (-Sp -l):

+	brown,fox,jump,fence

+### Outputting Frequency Counts

+You can output word frequency counts (sorted) only with the -F option; no preprocessed CSV file is generated.
+Each unique word in the dataset will be displayed with the number of times it occurs, the word percentage (total times it appears / total unique words), and the document percentage (total times it appears in a narrative field / total number of processed narrative fields).

+	dog:5,0.2,0.125
+	cat:4,0.15,0.12

+### Outputting with Frequency

+The bag of words outputting can be further augmented with the frequency count with the -f option.
+The argument 'w' will append word percentage, and the argument 'd' will append the document percentage.

+	# Add word percentage to bag of word outputs
+	java -jar nlp.jar -c 1 -S p -l -r -F w

+	1,"brown:0.10,fox:0.005,jump:0.003,fence:0.006"